-- 4. If the factory-default user credentials "admin/raritan" remain unchanged, PDView automatically logs in to the web interface of PXE.
-If they have been changed, the login screen displays instead and you must enter appropriate user credentials for login. - 5.
+- 4. If the factory-default login credentials remain unchanged, or if PDView has been configured with accurate login credentials, PDView automatically logs in to the web interface of PXE. - If PDView can't login automatically, the login screen displays instead and you must enter appropriate user credentials for login. - 5.
 The web interface opens.
 Now you can view or modify the data of PXE. - The web interface prompts you to change the password if this is the first time you log in.

 Tip: You can store the updated "admin" or other user credentials in PDView so that automatic login always functions properly upon detection of the PXE.
-See Saving User Credentials for PDView's Automatic Login (on page 508).
+See Saving User Credentials for PDView's Automatic Login (on page 507).